abhay34-ai/Secure-User-Profile-Access-Control-System/README.md

 The system provides secure user authentication, encrypted identity management, and atomic peer-to-peer fund transfers.
 User authentication is implemented using JWT-based stateless authentication, while sensitive identity data such as Aadhaar/ID numbers are encrypted at rest using AES encryption and decrypted only for authorized access.

-Additionally, the application maintains an immutable transaction audit log, allowing users to view their complete transaction history with real-time balance updates.
-The project is developed using a full-stack MERN architecture and includes documented AI-assisted development, as required by the submission guidelines.
 -------

 # Setup & Run Instructions